 Midwest United States Pipelines

-The Nederland terminal can deliver crude oil via pipeline, barge, ship, rail or truck.
+The Nederland terminal can deliver crude oil via pipeline, barge and ship.
+The terminal has two ship docks and three barge berths that are capable of delivering crude oils for international transport.
 In total, the terminal is capable of delivering over 2 million barrels of crude oil per day to our crude oil pipelines or a number of third-party pipelines, including the DOE.
 The Nederland terminal generates crude oil revenues primarily by providing term or spot storage services and throughput capabilities to a number of customers.

 Fort Mifflin Terminal Complex